 In addition, keep these tips in mind:

-- Choose a name that you like.
+- Choose a name that you truly like.
 You will be using it all the time, so you should enjoy the sound of it.

 - Try out the new name for a few days and see how your dog responds.

-- Pick a complicated name like Sir Fluffy Von Wagglestein unless you plan to actually use a simplified call name like “Sir” or “Fluffy.”
+- Try not to pick a complicated name like Sir Fluffy Von Wagglestein unless you plan to actually use a simplified call name like “Sir Fluffy.”

-The names Bella, Bailey, Max, Molly, Buddy and Lucy are just a few of the most popular dog names.
+The names Bella, Bailey, Max, Molly, Buddy, and Lucy are just a few of the most popular dog names.
 This is sure to change over time, so do some research before you settle on a name.

 If you wish to give your dog a name that also belongs to a human family member or friend, you should ask that person how they feel about it first.
-Uncle Herbert might be amused that you wish to name your Basset Hound after him, but Cousin Annabelle might be offended if you choose her name for your Maltese.
+Uncle Herbert might be amused that you wish to name your basset hound after him, but Cousin Annabelle might be offended if you choose her name for your Maltese.